GoogleCloudPlatform/spanner-migration-tool/docs/index.md

 To find out how to monitor your migration, refer [here](./monitoring/MonitoringUserGuide.md).

+### Custom transformation

+To find out how to configure custom transformations, refer [here](./transformations/CustomTransformation.md)

 ## Supported Sources and Targets

 - **Schema Migrations**: SMT supports schema migrations for MySQL, PostgreSQL, SQLServer and Oracle.